k78ma/quartz/content/4B/ECE 457A/Minimax Tic-Tac-Toe Example.md

 Now, we use [[Minimax]] to solve the problem:
 - Generate the game tree
 - Apply the utility function to each terminal state to get its value
-- Use these values to determine the utility of nodes one level higher up int he search tree.
+- Use these values to determine the utility of nodes one level higher up in the search tree.
     - From bottom to top:
     - For a MAX level, select the maximum level of its successors
     - For a MIN level, select the minimum value of its successors